Year Of Admission:

 I am frequently briefed by property developers who sell erven and/or sectional title units in respect of contractual disputes.
 Many such disputes centre around claims for agent’s commission.

-Disputes of the nature referred to above are, however, frequently referred to arbitration rather than determined in the High Court.
+Disputes of nature referred to above are, however, frequently referred to arbitration rather than determined in the High Court.
 My practice also involves a significant amount of work of this nature by way of action as well as arbitration.